Dawlish: Local produce

 During the early and middle part of the 20th century, Dawlish became known for Devon Violets perfume.
 Hundreds of varieties were grown in market gardens surrounding the town.
 Violet escapees can be found growing wild across the area.
-Lately the town has become known for growing dainthas, freesias, daffodils, tomatoes and strawberries.
+Lately the town has become known for growing dianthus, freesias, daffodils, tomatoes and strawberries.

 Retail and employment

-Centred on The Strand, Queen Street, Brunswick Place and Park Road, Dawlish has typical retail facilities for a resort town with gift shops, cafes, a fishing tackle shop, beach/toy shops, bakeries, restaurants and pubs, haberdasheries, ice-cream shops, national chains and many independent retailers.
-Along Piermont Place, by Dawlish railway station and the seafront, are further ice-cream shops, a restaurant, a cafe and a sports-bar with outdoor seating areas.
+Centred on The Strand, Queen Street, Brunswick Place and Park Road, Dawlish has typical retail facilities for a resort town with gift shops, cafes, a fishing tackle shop, beach/toy shops, bakeries, restaurants and pubs, haberdasheries, ice-cream shops including Gay's Creamery, national chains and independent retailers.
+Along Piermont Place, by Dawlish station and the sea front, are further ice-cream shops, a restaurant, a cafe and a sports-bar with outdoor seating areas.
 In recent years, a number of art, craft and antiques shops have opened.
 At the north-eastern end of the town there is a Sainsbury's supermarket with an Argos facility and a petrol station.

-The largest employment sector in the town is health and social work (23 per cent), due to a large number of care homes, followed by accommodation and food services (20 per cent).
+The largest employment sector in the town is health and social work (23%), due to a large number of care homes, followed by accommodation and food services (20%).

 Religion

-The town's places of worship:
+The town's places of worship are: